Billuc/Taipan-DI/README.md

 Here is a list of features I have in mind and will be working on :

- - Modify the registration process / methods to better handle type conditions and protocols
  - Create configuration from environment or configuration files